Antonia Kidman: Community involvement

 Kidman's community involvement has included the Royal Hospital for Women Foundation's Mother's Day Appeal, Randwick Mothers' Hospital, the National Breast Cancer Foundation and Taronga Zoo Foundation in Sydney.

 Personal life

 Kidman married Angus Hawley in February 1996.
 Their wedding took place in the Monte Sant' Angelo Mercy College chapel with her sister Nicole Kidman and her then-husband Tom Cruise present.
-Together, Kidman and Hawley have four children: two daughters, Lucia (born 1998) and Sybella (born 2007) and two sons, Hamish "Hamey" (born 2001) and James (born 2003).
+Together, Kidman and Hawley have two daughters and two sons.
 In May 2007, Hawley and Kidman's 11-year marriage ended.
 Kidman remained with the children in the family home in Greenwich, Sydney, and the couple continued to share the responsibility of parenting their children.
 Hawley died of a heart attack in April 2015, aged 46.

 In April 2010, Kidman married Craig Marran, a Singapore-based businessman.
-Kidman and Marran have two sons, Nicholas (born December 2010), and Alexander Norman Kidman Marran (born December 2012).
+Kidman and Marran have two sons together.